joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/big-o/README.md

 };
 ```

 The code inside this function runs one time.
 It doesn't matter if the array has 1 item, 10 items, 100 items or 1 million items.
 We can represent items by the letter `n`.
-It will always run one time.
-We can represent this as `n^0`
+The code inside the function runs the same number of operations regardless of the size of the input array.

+The time it takes to run this function is `constant`.
+It does not change based on the input of the array.

-Another example
+Another example:

 ```js
 const printItems = (arr) => {